 The latest edition of 2015 Evolving Insurance Regulation: A journey begins, explores the major developments impacting the industry at an international, regional and local level.

-No one can dismiss the massive impact that global regulation and global organizations are having on the shape of local supervision.
+No one can dismiss the massive impact that global regulation and global organisations are having on the shape of local supervision.
 Entities such as the G-20, the FSB, the OECD, the IAIS, the IMF and the World Bank are all driving change in local regulation.
 Whether those changes will result in a single capital standard is not clear, but all other aspects of insurance regulation are converging from solvency and governance requirements to risk management and conduct issues.

 In the next year the sector will see more focus on the actual operational issues of companies including structure, compensation, marketing, and products themselves.
 We have highlighted some of these developments in the chapters on conduct and risk.
 Much of the reform in insurance since the crisis has been driven by banking regulation, but in the future we are likely to see marketing, disclosure and compensation requirements emanating from securities regulation instead.